No. 8 seed Loyola holds off No. 9 seed Georgia Tech, 71-60

 Georgia Tech wiped it right out by making eight of its first 11 second-half shots.

-Sister Jean’s beloved bunch regained the lead but could never get comfortable, the two teams playing a game of one-upmanship down the stretch.
-Williamson would hit a 3 for the Ramblers, Alvarado a cartwheeling layup for Georgia Tech; Krutwig would get a baby hook to go for Loyola, Usher would throw down a dunk for the Yellow Jackets.
+Sister Jean’s beloved bunch regained the lead midway through the half but never got comfortable, the teams playing a game of one-upmanship down the stretch.
+Williamson hit a 3 for the Ramblers, Alvarado a cartwheeling layup for Georgia Tech; Krutwig would get a baby hook to go, Usher would throw down a dunk for the Yellow Jackets.

-Loyola eventually broke free to win at least one NCAA tourney game for the fifth time in its last seven trips.
+It wasn’t until Clemons and Norris hit their 3-pointers in the closing minutes that Loyola finally broke free.

+“They deserve so much credit,” Pastner said.
+“It’s a great basketball team we played, and the way Coach Moser has it running, they’re going to be building a statue in the middle of Chicago if they haven’t already.”

 BIG PICTURE